JosephMurage/Health-Data-Analysis-Project-2022/README.md

 Rules:

 1. All results were ROUNDed DOWN to the nearest INTEGER.
 2. For purposes of this project, the least possible invoice amount for any insurance visit was 100.
-Any amount less than 100 was overriden to 100.
+Any amount less than 100 was overridden to 100.
 This cleaning part of my analysis is detailed in the code.

 ## Installation